simontorres/goodman_user_manual/user_manual/install.rst

 Visit this `Link <http://users.camk.edu.pl/pych/DCR/>`_ to download the code and find the instructions for compiling.
-I have added a few pre-compiled binaries and if you are lucky they will work right way.
+I have added a few pre-compiled binaries and if you are lucky they will work right away.
 The available binaries are located in ``goodman/dcr`` and the options are:

   - dcr.Ubuntu16.04